IsaKiko/D3-visualising-data/05-javascript.md

 > * contextmenu - Right click
 > * mouseover - Mouse moved over an element
 > * keypress - Key pressed on keyboard

+> ## Let the cat work out  {.challenge}
+> Create a second button 'run around the block', that makes the cat slimmer again.

 By the end of this lesson, your page should look something like this: